LouisMazel/maz-ui/packages/docs/docs/components/maz-radio-buttons.md

 ---
 title: MazRadioButtons
-description: MazRadioButtons is a stand-alone component to select a value in a list
+description: MazRadioButtons is a standalone component to select a value in a list
 ---

 # MazRadioButtons

-MazRadioButtons is a stand-alone component to select a value in a list
+MazRadioButtons is a standalone component to select a value in a list

 > Before you have to import the global css files in your project, follow instructions in [Getting Started](./../guide/getting-started.md)